Fun museums, delish food, shrimping and hangs with furry friends – get ready for an action-packed day in Bugis with the littlies in tow!

 1. Start the day with a yummy breakfast

 Start your morning of exploring right by filling those bellies up with some delish brekkie.
 Our fave place?
 Clinton St Baking Company on Purvis Street.
 We swear by its pancakes (we love the blueberry kind) with warm maple butter and crispy bacon on the side.
 The servings are quite generous, so be sure to come with an empty stomach.
 Also, we suggest making a reservation beforehand, because it can get quite packed!

 Where: 31 Purvis St, Singapore 188608, p.
 6684 4845

 If there’s one thing we love most about Bugis, is that it’s home to the city’s most treasured museums and art schools.
-In fact, every August, it throws the biggest night art celebration in town – The Singapore Night Festival.
+In fact, every August, it throws the biggest night art celebration in town – The Singapore Night Festival (postponed for this year due to Covid restrictions).
 So, when there are kids involved, you need to focus on one thing above all else: fun!
 Here are the museums that deliver it in spades:

 – The National Museum of Singapore

 Get a lesson in all things Singapore and head over to the National Museum of Singapore over on Stamford Road.
 Every last Saturday of the month, it plans fun activities such as interactive tours, storytelling sessions, family workshops, drop-in craft activities, captivating performances and more.
 If you’ve got smaller kiddies, whisk them over to the Glass Rotunda for teamLAB’s Story of the Forest exhibit.
 And don’t forget to stop over at Food for Thought for a quick snack break!